danknights/mice5035/tutorials/01_preprocessing/README.md

 - When does the sequence quality begin to drop off?
 If you had to choose a single length at which to truncate the sequences (trim off the ends, what would it be)?
 A quality score of 30 or 35 or higher is usually considered good.
 - Scroll down to view the table of overrepresented sequences.
 Copy and paste the first one in to [NCBI's BLAST tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 Does it look suspicious?

-## Run actual quality filtering with SHI7
+## Run quality filtering with SHI7

 ### Using SHI7 to preprocess sequencing data